A lot or a little?

 - Devices: iPhone, iPod Touch, iPad, Android

-- Subjects: Science: engineering, ecosystems, energy, rocks and minerals, weather
+- Subjects: Science: engineering, ecosystems and the environment, energy, rocks and minerals, weather

 Social Studies: power structures